 The number of published randomized control trials (RCT) conducted in nephrology is the lowest among major medical specialties.[ii],[iii]

 - In the past five years, only three dialysis-related devices have been approved by the Food and Drug Administration (FDA) via the De Novo pathway and only one was paid under the ESRD payment system.[iv]

 The lack of novel products is especially concerning as the prevalence of ESRD continues to grow in the US, impacting more and more Medicare beneficiaries.
-More than 600,00 individuals are on dialysis in the U.S.[v] Total Medicare spending on ESRD patients was in excess of $36 billion in 2018, which represents 7.2% of overall Medicare paid claims.[vi]
+Nearly 600,00 individuals are on dialysis in the U.S.[v] Total Medicare spending on ESRD patients was in excess of $36 billion in 2018, which represents 7.2% of overall Medicare paid claims.[vi]

 THE TPNIES PROGRAM

 TPNIES Criteria and NTAP Comparisons

 TPNIES has been adopted by CMS with the intent to encourage innovation for dialysis services and equipment and “facilitate beneficiary access to certain qualifying, new and innovative renal dialysis equipment and supplies”.[vii]

 Both TPNIES and NTAP use specific regulatory criteria to evaluate and reimburse products, as compared in the chart below.

 BARRIERS TO SUCCESS